 MOTOROLA, the Stylized M Logo, and all other trademarks indicated as such herein are trademarks of Motorola, Inc. ® Reg.
 U.S. Pat. & Tm.
 Off.

-All other product or service names are the property of their respective owners.

-© 2004 Motorola, Inc.

-All rights reserved.

-Personal Communications Sector,

-Sawgrass International Concourse

-789 International Parkway, Mailstop S2C

-Sunrise, FL 33325-6222
+TrueSync and Starfish are registered trademarks of Starfish, Inc., a wholly owned independent subsidiary of Motorola, Inc. All other product or service names are the property of their respective owners. © 2004 Motorola, Inc. All rights reserved.
+Personal Communications Sector, Sawgrass International Concourse 789 International Parkway, Mailstop S2C Sunrise, FL 33325-6222

-6809485A79-O
+6809480A39-O